derhansen/sf_event_mgt/Documentation/ForAdministrators/SpamPrevention/Spamcheck/Index.rst

 The spam check calculates a challenge consisting of the configured pre- and postfix and a hmac which includes the uid of the event.
 This challenge is added as data-attribute to the hidden form field.

 The check expects the challenge to be returned ROT13 encrypted/encoded.
-There is a plain vanilla JS script in :php:`Resources/Public/JavaScript/cr-spamcheck.js` that does the job for you, if you use the included partial for the spam checks of the extension.
+There is a plain vanilla JavaScript script in :php:`Resources/Public/JavaScript/cr-spamcheck.js` that does the job for you, if you use the included partial for the spam checks of the extension.
+The required JavaScript file is automatically included, when the challengeResponse check is activated.

 Creating a custom spam check
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~